Get Set For EuroMillions Superdraw on Friday 25th September

 A couple of Ireland’s biggest-ever winners have followed Superdraws.
 When a Megadraw in February 2019 rolled over, it was a family syndicate from Dublin that eventually matched all the numbers five draws later to scoop a jackpot of €175 million.

 Back in June 2013, the jackpot rolled over from a Superdraw and later hit €187 million.
 An Irish ticket was one of two - along with one from Belgium - to land the top prize.
 The winner quickly came forward to claim their €93 million share anonymously.

 How can I take part?

-You can buy tickets from any authorised lottery retailer or take part online.
+You can get your tickets from any official lottery retailer in Ireland or take part online.
 If you enter online, you will be alerted automatically by email if you win.
 There’s no need to worry about keeping your numbers safe.

 The EuroMillions Results will be displayed straight after the draw for you to see if you are a winner.